AlGepe/OmniSnippets_JS/docs/generalTips/semrush/keywordMagicTool/intro.rst

 - **Keyword Gap** - allows the comparison between competitors and us.
 Our :ref:`Masterminders<mastermind>` team uses it to find ideas for the new calculators by looking at missing keywords.

 .. tip::
-  The volume of the keywords is an average value that might evolve with time.
+  The volume of the keywords is an average value that might **evolve with time**.
 If you have two keywords with similar traffic and you're not sure how you should name the calculator, using different tools, e.g., Google Trends, might make your decision easier.

+In the following pages, we focus on the three features of the **Keyword Magic Tool**:

 .. toctree::